Updated: April 15, 2026

 Goldcrest is the first buyer’s agent in Portugal, based in Lisbon, Porto, and the Algarve.
 Should you be seeking your ideal property in Portugal, we are here to turn your vision into a reality.

-From sourcing through to property acquisition, and beyond, we will be by your side throughout the process to ensure you discover your dream home at the best price possible, with full market access and comprehensive after-sales services.
+From sourcing through to property acquisition and beyond, contact us today, and we will be by your side throughout the process to ensure you discover your dream home at the best possible price, with full market access and comprehensive after-sales services.

 Frequently Asked Questions about the Cost of Living Madeira Portugal

-Grocery costs are around 10 percent lower in Funchal than in Lisbon.
+Grocery costs are around 8.1 percent lower in Funchal than in Lisbon.
 Madeira food prices may be slightly higher than on the mainland, particularly for imported goods, but this will completely depend on the product.
-However, local fresh produce is affordable, so if you shop locally or at local markets, your weekly food shop bull will not be too high.
+However, local fresh produce is affordable, so if you shop locally or at local markets, your weekly food bill will not be too high.

 Yes, English is widely spoken in Madeira, especially in Funchal and tourist-facing roles.
 While locals speak Portuguese daily, you’ll find it easy to get by with English, though learning a few Portuguese basics always goes a long way.
 The Portuguese ranks in sixth position in the 2025 English Proficiency Index.